Webcraft-Myplanet/unicornfactory/README.md

     $conf['gauth_login_client_secret'] = '';
     $conf['gauth_login_developer_key'] = '';

+1. Create a database that matches the credentials in the above `$databases` settings.
-1. Place this folder inside of `/profiles`
+2. Place this folder inside of `/profiles`
-2. Create a file `settings.local.php` in `/sites/default/settings.local.php` with the following content:
+3. Create a file `settings.local.php` in `/sites/default/settings.local.php` with the following content:
-3. cd to the folder and run `./rebuild.sh`
+4. cd to the folder and run `./rebuild.sh`
-3. Install your database for the first time using `drush si skeletor`
+5. Install your database for the first time using `drush si skeletor`
-4. Run `./druf` to re-install site on the database with desired default values
+6. Run `./druf` to re-install site on the database with desired default values

 Usage
 ------